-A little preparation can go a long way for the city of Naples.
-You should consider taking a city tour of Naples with a local expert guide to get a thorough introduction to the city through which you can make the most of your stay in Naples.
-The more information you have on the city, the more as a tourist you can enjoy the city.
+A little preparation can go along way in Naples.
+You should consider taking a city tour of Naples with a local expert guide to get a thorough introduction to the city through which you can make the most of your stay in the city of the bay.
+The more information you have on the city, the more as a tourist you can enjoy the city by the bay.

-How to Get to and from Naples
+How to get to and from Naples

-In front of the main railway station at Piazza Garibaldi you'll find buses operating as far away as Germany, although you also find domestic services to cities like Bari and other cities of the South of Italy.
+In front of the main railway station at Piazza Garibaldi you'll find the buses operating as far away as Germany, although you also find domestic services to cities like Bari and other parts of the South of Italy.
 For local buses to Pompeii and other nearby destinations you need to go to Via Pisanelli which is located near the town hall of Naples.

 Transportation in Naples

-Trams are very common in Naples, and #1 or #1B operates from the railway station along via Garibaldi to the Riviera di Chiaia street.
-You'll find taxi stands throughout the city, and take note that taxi drivers will probably ignore you if you try to flag them down when they're driving.
+Trams are also used for transportation in the city of Naples, and the #1 or #1B operates from the railway station along via Garibaldi to the Riviera di Chiaia.
+You'll find taxi stands through-out the city, take note that taxi drivers will probably ignore you if you try to flag them down when they're driving.
 So either find a taxi stand or telephone ahead of time to reserve their services.